linode/docs/docs/guides/platform/object-storage/how-to-use-object-storage-acls-and-bucket-policies/index.md

 Bucket policies can offer finer control over the types of permissions you can grant to a user.

 {{< caution >}}
-In the below examples, access to all objects within a bucket are defined with a wildcard `*`.
+In the examples below, access to all objects within a bucket are defined with a wildcard `*`.
 While these resources can be defined to target the bucket resource itself by removing the `/*` where the resource is defined.
-Creation of a policy with this rule can cause the bucket to become inaccessible to the Linode Cloud Manager, API, and CLI.
+Creating a policy with this rule can cause the bucket to become inaccessible to the Linode Cloud Manager, API, and CLI.
 {{< /caution >}}

 ### Basic Access Policy